Much Ado About Nothing (2012 film): Soundtrack

 Whedon composed the score for the film and recruited Deborah Lurie to produce.
-He arranged music to "Sigh No More" and "Heavily", two songs that William Shakespeare had written into the play.
-These tracks were performed by Maurissa Tancharoen and Jed Whedon.
-Whedon described the experience of making his debut in scoring a film as "terrifying", going on to say that "when I'm terrified, I know I'm having fun".
-He acknowledged as well that hiring himself to do it resulted from monetary constraints.
+He also arranged music to two songs, written by Shakespeare for the play, "Sigh No More" and "Heavily", and performed by Maurissa Tancharoen and Jed Whedon.
 The soundtrack was released digitally on June 6, 2013.

 Release

 Cast and crew at the 2012 Toronto International Film Festival premiere.

 Much Ado About Nothing had its world premiere at the 2012 Toronto International Film Festival.
 The film's North American distribution rights were acquired by Lionsgate, in association with Roadside Attractions, for a joint theatrical release.
 It was later reported that the film would have a limited theatrical release on June 7, 2013.
 Kaleidoscope Film Distribution obtained worldwide sales and UK distribution rights.
 European premieres have been held at the 2013 Jameson Dublin International Film Festival, the 2013 Glasgow Film Festival, the 2013 Istanbul Film Festival, the 2013 Bradford International Film Festival, the 2013 Belfast Film Festival, the 2013 Filmfest München, the 2013 Athens International Film Festival and the 2013 Helsinki Film Festival.
 The film premiered in the United States at the 2013 South by Southwest Film Festival, followed by the 2013 Wisconsin Film Festival, the 2013 San Francisco International Film Festival, the 2013 Independent Film Festival of Boston and the 2013 Seattle International Film Festival.
 The limited release in New York City, Los Angeles and San Francisco was expanded on June 14, 2013.
 On June 21, 2013, it released in 200-300 screens nationwide.